Crippled Black Phoenix: History

-A new phase of CBP started in 2013 with the arrival of Swedish guitarist/vocalist Daniel Anghede: a voice that Greaves confessed to have always wanted to work with, at the point he was supposed to be on the debut album of the band.
+A new phase of CBP started in 2014 with the arrival of Swedish guitarist/vocalist Daniel Anghede: a voice that Greaves confessed to have always wanted to work with, at the point he was supposed to be on the debut album of the band.
 As a parallel project, female singer Belinda Kordic and Greaves formed the duo Se Delan.
 A second project involving Greaves and Kordic was called World War, later Johnny The Boy.
-Another major change of CBP's path happened in 2019, when Daniel Anghede left the band after six years.
+Another major change of CBP's path happened in 2019, when Daniel Anghede left the band after six years and a prolific run of four studio albums and extensive touring.
 He later announced a project ("Venus Principle"), a sort of CBP spin-off, with other former bandmates.

-Greaves announced in the summer of 2020 the start of a new era of the band, continuing temporarily with a main core of 4 members while in search of a new singer.
+Greaves announced in the summer of 2020 the start of a new era of the band, continuing temporarily with a main core of 4 members while in search of a new co-singer, with a more prominent role for Kordic.
 A brand new album, Ellengæst was released October 2020, featuring several guest vocalists.
 Metal Hammer named it as the 43rd best metal album of 2020.
-Swedish Joel Segerstedt is announced as new singer at the end of April, 2021.
-His first recording with the band is the single "Painful Reminder/Dead Is Dead.
-In April 2022, Crippled Black Phoenix announce a new full length album, Banefyre, and their first European Tour after the Covid-19 pandemic.
+Swedish Joel Segerstedt is announced as new co-singer and rhythm guitarist at the end of April, 2021.
+His first recording with the band was the single "Painful Reminder/Dead Is Dead.
+In April 2022, Crippled Black Phoenix announced a new full length album, Banefyre, and their first European Tour after the Covid-19 pandemic.
+In November 2024 the band celebrated 20 years of music with a double album, The Wolf Changes Its Fur But Not Its Nature & Horrific Honorifics Number Two(2), which contained new versions of old material and covers that inspired the collective through the years.